Copyright, User Rights, and Licenses

 Performance

-When you perform, the compensation you receive(via BUMA/STEMRA) depends on many factors.
-These include your fee, the number of visitors and the entrance fee.
+For a performance, the compensation you receive (through BUMA/STEMRA) depends on many factors.
+For example, it takes into account your fee, the number of attendees, and the admission price.

-Exploitation of copyright by organizations
+Exploitation of Copyright by Organizations

 Interesting links